JFF-Bohdan/vrc_t70/doc/protocol/protocol_en.md

 session control was added.

-It's allows to be ensured that DS18B20 indexes and addresses in arrays is same on master controller and VRC-T70 controller.
+It's allows to be ensured that DS18B20 indexes and addresses in arrays is same on master device and VRC-T70 controller.

 Algorithm description.
 When master device want ensure that session is OK, it can request for session id and modify behaviour depends on value returned:

 * master device request for current session id `2.7.
-Get Session ID (0x07)`
+Get session id (0x07)`
 * if session id equals zero it means that VRC-T70 controller restarted;
 * if session id on master device and VRC-T70 controller is not equal it means that there is problem with session control;
-* when session is not OK, new session id (not equal to zero must be specified for controller) using `Set Session ID (0x06)` and sensors rescan shall be performed using `Rescan sensors on trunk (0x09)` for each trunk.
+* when session is not OK, new session id (not equal to zero must be specified for controller) using `Set session id (0x06)` and sensors rescan shall be performed using `Rescan sensors on trunk (0x09)` for each trunk.

 ### 1.6.
 Trunks and sensors indexes and scanning logic